-Over the past few months, PETA, its international affiliates, and compassionate people have been campaigning against Philippine Airlines.
+Over the past few months, PETA, other PETA entities, and compassionate people have been campaigning against Philippine Airlines.
 It worked.

 Today, the airline announced that it will no longer transport primates to laboratories to be used in cruel and deadly experiments.
 In a statement posted on its Facebook page, Philippine Airlines talked extensively about the campaigns and the role that they played in its decision, in particular a protest that at a ticketing office in Manila.